Francesco Lescai, Ph.D., EDBT

 Cezar Grigorean is a Biology student, currently attending the final year of his Bachelor degree.
 The Degree is characterised by a strong focus on several biological disciplines, especially Genetics, Biochemistry and Molecular Biology.
 Cezar has always been interested in Informatics: for this reason, he decided to combine this subject with his studies and pursue an internship in Bioinformatics, thus applying Data Science to the study of Genomics.

-His internship project is aimed at developing a web app to filter and prioritise genetic variants in VCF files, and ease some of the most pressing challenges professionals in medical genetics experience, when interpreting NGS results for clinical purposes.
+His internship project is aimed at developing a Shiny app to filter and prioritise genetic variants in VCF files, and ease some of the most pressing challenges professionals in medical genetics experience, when interpreting NGS results for clinical purposes.

 Davide Bagordo

-Within our Lab he graduated in the Master’s Degree in “Advanced Biotechnology”, with an internship in Computational Genomics.
-His thesis project, entitled “Computational Genomics approaches to study rare-variants mutational load in Joubert Syndrome“, focused on the mutational load of protein-truncating variants (PTV) in ciliopathies, as part of a collaboration with Enza Maria Valente’s lab (DMM and Mondino hospital).
+Davide Bagordo has a Bachelor degree in Biotechnology, awarded at the University of Pavia.
+He graduated in the Master’s Degree in “Advanced Biotechnology”, with an internship in our Lab.
+His thesis project, entitled “Computational Genomics approaches to study rare-variants mutational load in Joubert Syndrome“, focused on the mutational load of protein-truncating variants (PTV) in the Joubert Syndrome.